nixonjoshua98/Revolt.Net/README.md

 # Versioning & Releases
 Revolt.Net is currently in active development, which means it is not uncommon for the ABI to be changed.

+# Contributing
+Any and all pull requests are welcomed!

 <br/>

 *Revolt.Net continues on from what [Jan0660 (Jan)](https://github.com/Jan0660) started up until version 0.0.9*